Lee Anna Simmons

 My clinical training and experience includes work with adults, children and adolescents: people suffering from attachments issues, trauma, addiction, self harm, victims of domestic abuse, people who hoard, the elderly and people suffering from mental health difficulties – both in the community and in health care establishments.

-Level 1 courses in Shiatsu and EFT (Emotional Freedom Technique) and in Mentalization (Anna Freud Centre) additionally allow me to help people self soothe and build resources and regular trainings also support my practice; eg. counselling skills, motivational interviewing, bereavement, hoarding, dementia, managing conflict, and attachment based training.
+Level 1 courses in Shiatsu and EFT (Emotional Freedom Technique) and in Mentalization (Anna Freud Centre) additionally allow me to help people self soothe and build resources and regular trainings also support my practice; eg. counselling skills, motivational interviewing, bereavement, hoarding, dementia training, managing conflict, and attachment based trainings.

 Areas of counselling I deal with